yusuf786ali/mcb185_homework/participation.md

 1. I helped another student fix their github account
 2. I stayed after class and got help from the professor

+Week 1:
+I went to class on Tuesday
+I went to class on Thursday

+Week 2
+I went to class on Tuesday
+I went to class on Thursday and met zhenghua